 Before we talk about the LFOs, though, it’s important to mention that it also has an analog-style filter section, which you can place before or after a digital distortion stage.
-After that, we have a knob each for controlling the resampler and the bit crusher.
+After that, you have a knob each for controlling the resampler and the bit crusher.

 Below the parameters are two LFO sections, which can be synced and has seven familiar LFO shapes.
 You can drag the circle icon above the LFO modules to any parameter you want to modulate them.
-Between the two LFO modules, we have an LFO Mix module, which is the mix of both the LFOs.
+Between the two LFO modules, you have an LFO Mix module, which is the mix of both the LFOs.
 Routing the synced LFOs into various parameters results in creative sonic destruction that you could use for dubstep, electro, and so on.

 - Analog Style Filters